Cyberpradeep/Garbage_Classification/README.md

+# Week 2 Update
+    -> retrained model with more train dataset to predict the correct output -> use array images to predict the output
+    -> after retrained the model the accuaracy increase from 0.6 to 0.8

 # 🗑️ Garbage Classification using Convolutional Neural Networks (CNN)

 This project uses a Convolutional Neural Network (CNN) model to classify garbage images into categories such as cardboard, glass, metal, paper, plastic, and trash.
 The model is trained on a publicly available dataset and can be deployed in smart bins or recycling systems.